ShahriarNaeem/About-NaeemSensei/README.md

 🔹 Passionate about integrating **civil engineering, data analytics, and sustainability**.
 🔹 Currently working on **Bangladesh’s first Metro Rail Project (DMRT Line-6)** as a QS Engineer.
 🔹 Skilled in **BIM, Python, GIS, and predictive modeling** for sustainable urban planning.
-🔹 Dedicated to bridging the gap between **engineering and data science** to shape resilient cities.
+🔹 Dedicated to bridging the gap between **Engineering and Data Science** to shape resilient cities.

 > “We won’t have a society if we destroy the environment.” – *Margaret Mead*